theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > they shall be     divided as    equally as    may    be     into three Classes .
 The Seats of the
 # IPl+ VX    NSg/VX V/J     NSg/R R       NSg/R NPr/VX NSg/VX P    NSg   NPl/V+  .
 D   NPl/V P  D
 > Senators of the first    Class    shall be     vacated at    the Expiration of the second
-# NPl      P  D+  NSg/V/J+ NSg/V/J+ VX    NSg/VX V/J     NSg/P D   NSg        P  D+  NSg/V/J+
+# NPl      P  D+  NSg/V/J+ NSg/V/J+ VX    NSg/VX V/J     NSg/P D   N🅪Sg       P  D+  NSg/V/J+
 > Year , of the second  Class   at    the Expiration of the fourth   Year , and of the
 # NSg+ .
-P  D   NSg/V/J NSg/V/J NSg/P D   NSg        P  D+  NPr/V/J+ NSg+ .
+P  D   NSg/V/J NSg/V/J NSg/P D   N🅪Sg       P  D+  NPr/V/J+ NSg+ .
 V/C P  D
 > third   Class   at    the Expiration of the sixth    Year , so        that          one       third   may    be
-# NSg/V/J NSg/V/J NSg/P D   NSg        P  D+  NSg/V/J+ NSg+ .
+# NSg/V/J NSg/V/J NSg/P D   N🅪Sg       P  D+  NSg/V/J+ NSg+ .
 NSg/I/J/C NSg/I/C/Ddem+ NSg/I/V/J NSg/V/J NPr/VX NSg/VX
 > chosen   every second  Year ; and when    vacancies happen in      the representation of
-# V/J    D+    NSg/V/J NSg+ .
+# NᴹSg/V/J D+    NSg/V/J NSg+ .
 V/C NSg/I/C NPl       V      NPr/J/P D   NSg            P
 > any   State in      the Senate , the executive authority of such  State  shall issue
 # I/R/D NSg/V NPr/J/P D+  NPr+   .
 D   NSg/J     NSg       P  NSg/I NSg/V+ VX    NSg/V+
 > writs of election to fill  such  vacancies : Provided , That         the legislature of any